anumkhanit/anumkhanit/README.md

 My path as a **writer** and a **doer** has been a unique journey, merging the mystical allure of supernatural thrillers with the heart-pounding excitement of romance, all while remaining rooted in my Christian faith and the ambition of wanting to learn more in tech.

 Currently, I am pursuing a certificate of **Information Technology** at [CourseCareers](https://coursecareers.com/).
 Through this journey, I am not only honing my technical skills but also integrating my Christian values.
-I am delving into subjects such as **Microsoft Azure**, **Network Sharing and Security Protocols**, **Ticketing System**, and more, all with the conviction that my purpose extends beyond technology to serve a higher calling.
+I am delving into subjects such as Cloud Computing like **Microsoft Azure**, **Network Sharing and Security Protocols**, **Ticketing System**, and more, all with the conviction that my purpose extends beyond technology to serve a higher calling.

 -----